secML/secML.github.io/src/content/post/class7.md

 ![](/images/class7/WhySeeingThis.png)

 As you can see in the picture, There're attritubutes and potentional attritubutes here.
-This paper used 5 different properties to evaluate the performance of Ad explanations:</br>
+This paper used 5 different properties to evaluate the performance of Ad explanations:

-1. Correctness: Every attribute listed was used by the advertiser</br>
+1. Correctness: Every attribute listed was used by the advertiser
-2. Personalization: The attributes listed are unique to the individual</br>
+2. Personalization: The attributes listed are unique to the individual
-3. Completeness: If all relevant attributes are included in the explanation</br>
+3. Completeness: If all relevant attributes are included in the explanation
-4. Consistency: Users with the same attributes see the same explanations</br>
+4. Consistency: Users with the same attributes see the same explanations
-5. Determinism: A user would see the same explanation for ads based on the same target attributes</br>
+5. Determinism: A user would see the same explanation for ads based on the same target attributes

 The experiment this paper did to evaluate the ad explanations is using Chrome browser extension to record ads and explanations.
 The experiment had 35 users' data across 5 months.
 This experiment also did to evaluate the data explanation.
-This paper made simple statistics for the explanation(See the following figure).
+This paper made simple statistics for the explanation (see the following figure).
 And then, it shows the results of different properties on this experiment.

 ![](/images/class7/stat.png)